flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[librarian carpentries]] has two associated sites
         - #pk we have a number of projects that seem to be in this space
             - [[tile]], [[mosaic]] definitions could be used in this context, but we should stall on defining those
-            - hierarchy:
-                - cluster of projects
+                - cluster of projects _ project
-                    - project
         - [[bentley]] [[hyperknowledge]]
             - #jm [[idea loom]]
 - misc from jitsi chat